 9.3.1.22.5 MU-RTS Trigger frame format

-An MU-RTS Trigger frame that has the TXOP Sharing Mode subfield set to a nonzero value is called an MU-RTS TXOP Sharing (TXS) Trigger frame for the remainder of this subclause and throughout Clause 35 (Extremely high throughput (EHT) MAC specification).
+An MU-RTS Trigger frame that has the TXOP Sharing Mode subfield set to a nonzero value is called an MU-RTS TXS (#6122) Trigger frame for the remainder of this subclause and 35.2.1.3 (Triggered TXOP sharing procedure) (#5315).

+.

 TGbe editor: Modify the text in P116L62 of 11be draft 1.1 as follows:

-The TXOP Sharing Mode subfield in the Common Info field is set to a nonzero value if the MU-RTS Trigger frame is sent by an EHT AP that intends to allocate time within an obtained TXOP to a non-AP EHT STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); otherwise it is set to 0.
+The TXOP Sharing Mode subfield in the Common Info field is set to a nonzero value if the MU-RTS Trigger frame is sent by an EHT AP that intends to allocate time within an obtained TXOP to an associated EHT non-AP STA for transmitting one or more non-TB PPDUs(#5367) sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); otherwise it is set to 0.
 The encoding of the TXOP Sharing Mode subfield is defined in Table 9- 29j5 (TXOP Sharing Mode subfield encoding)

 Table 9-29j5—TXOP Sharing Mode subfield encoding